Published: 19 Feb 2025 | Reading Time: 7 min read

 Selection Sort operates by systematically dividing the array into two sections: a sorted part and an unsorted part.
 At the start, the sorted part is empty, and the unsorted part contains all the elements of the array.
 With each iteration, one element is selected from the unsorted part, identified as the smallest (or largest, depending on sorting order), and moved to the sorted part.

-Here is a step-by-step explanation of sorting the array [29, 10, 14, 37, 13] in ascending order using Selection Sort in c:
+Here is a step-by-step explanation of sorting the array [29, 10, 14, 37, 13] in ascending order using Selection Sort in C:

-Initial Array: [29, 10, 14, 37, 13]
+[29, 10, 14, 37, 13]

 We will sort the array by finding the smallest element in the unsorted part and swapping it with the first unsorted element.